 d.
-Projects permitted under the MCMOD are exempt from Section 4.3.4 Uses permitted in the Residence B and C Districts with a Special Permit.
+Section 4.3.4 "Uses permitted in the Residence B and C Districts with a Special Permit" does not apply to Projects permitted under the MCMOD.

 - 8.4.4.5.
 Land Division.
 The tract may be a subdivision or a division of land pursuant to G.L. c.41, s.81 P or may be permitted where intended as a condominium on land not so divided or subdivided. - 8.4.4.6.
 Multiple-Buildings-on-a-Lot.
 In the MCMOD, lots may have more than one principal building.